google/randen/README.md

 ## Security

-Randen is empirically random, computationally infeasible to predict and backtracking-resistant.
-For more details and benchmarks, please see the paper "Randen - fast backtracking-resistant random generator with AES+Feistel+Reverie".
+Randen is indistinguishable from random and backtracking-resistant.
+For more details and benchmarks, please see the paper "Randen - fast backtracking-resistant random generator with AES+Feistel+Reverie" (pending publication).

 ## Usage